ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 The following examples of Endpoints show common usage patterns.

-Specify a Remote Endpoint using a hostname and service name (since `WithProtocol` is not used, the Transport Services system chooses which sets of protocols to use, e.g., TLS/TCP or QUIC):
+Specify a Remote Endpoint using a hostname "example.com" and a service name "https", which tells the system to use the default port for HTTPS (443):

 ~~~
 RemoteSpecifier := NewRemoteEndpoint()